-One profitable business idea that can be made passive is a food truck business.
+One popular business idea that can be made passive is a food truck business.
 The food truck industry is expected to reach close to $1 billion in value by 2020 in the US alone (source).
 With the right niche, a strong business plan, a popular product, and loyal clientele, a food truck can make between $4,000-$16,000 gross income per month (source).

 Can a food truck business be passive?
 In order for your food truck business to be passive, you need to build it to become passive.
 You may be actively involved in the business before being able to delegate, outsource and automate the work to employees.
 This needs to be your end goal, or you will always remain actively involved in your food truck business.